415matt/Recipe-Analysis/README.md

 <iframe src="assets/Recipes Time Distribution.html" width=800 height=600 frameBorder=0></iframe>

 *Notice that the time distribution is not smooth.
-This is because of the tendency of users to round their times.
-(Eg instead of reporting a recipe takes 33 mins users submit 35 mins).*
+This is because of the tendency of users to round their times. (eg instead of reporting a recipe takes 33 mins users submit 35 mins).*

 <br>